-While the border procedure has been applied to sea arrivals during 2017 in areas of disembarkation such as Almería and Málaga, the statistics provided by OAR indicate that most asylum applications have also been registered as applications on the territory and channelled to the regular procedure due to a lack of available spaces in the CIE.
+While the border procedure was applied to sea arrivals during 2017 in areas of disembarkation such as Almería and Málaga, 114 the statistics provided by OAR indicated that most asylum applications have also been registered as applications on the territory and channelled to the regular procedure due to a lack of available spaces in the CIE.
+A breakdown was not provided for 2018.